ryan-ju/fullstack-checklist/README.md

 * Developers should self-service
 * Pager is the last line of escalation.
 Use it sparingly.

+## Centralisation

+Components with shared ownership should be considered a piece of infrastructure, and managed in a single place (instead of distributed across repositories/codebases).

+Examples:

+* Service API definitions (service provider != API owner)
+* Message schema definitions
+* Documentation
+* Data in data warehouse

+## Tooling

+[CLI](https://en.wikipedia.org/wiki/Command-line_interface) and scripts should be the prefered way of automation.

+They should be well documented, versioned and published for easy installation.
+Example: [goreleaser](https://github.com/goreleaser/goreleaser)

 ## CI/CD

 * [Circle CI](https://circleci.com/)